cadeinc/cadeinc.github.io/Herbrand-Award.md

 --------

-The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning is presented to

 <center>
 	<img src="./HerbrandPhoto/HerbrandAwardFranzBaader.jpg" width="33%">